Terms & conditions

 Please be aware that you will be responsible for all appointment fee payments or insurance excess payments, as well as non-attendance and late cancellation fee charges that may occur.

-Cancellations made with less than 24 hours’ notice, will be charged 50% of the fee, or non-attendance on the day, will be charged at the full rate.
+Cancellations made with less than 24 hours’ notice WILL be charged £30 and non-attendance or last-minute cancellations on the day will be charged at the full rate.

 When appointments are cancelled with sufficient notice, it gives us the opportunity to offer them to patients in acute pain or on the waiting list.

 We operate an email reminder service, on the day prior to your appointment.
-If you would not like us to send you a reminder, please indicate this to the reception staff.
+If you would prefer a text reminder, please indicate this to the reception staff.